DataDog/datadog-agent/docs/dev/contributing.md

 Once reviews are complete, the merge to `main` should be done with either:
 - the squash-merge option, to keep the history of `main` clean (even though some context/details are lost in the squash).
 The commit message for this squash should always be edited to concisely describe the commit without extraneous “address review comments” text.
 - the “rebase-merge” option, after manually rewriting the PR’s commit history and force-pushing to the branch.
+When using this option, the branch must have a clean history.

 ### Reno